Best practices for a cold weather oil change

 But it has to be done, and with the right procedures and equipment, managing oil and fluids during the cold winter months doesn’t have to be such a challenge.

 It all starts with temperature.
 Just like you bundle up to head outside when the temperature dips, any oil change has to happen at the right time to be effective and prevent long-term engine damage.

-Temperature is what makes changing oil more difficult during the winter, and it’s temperature to which you need to be most attentive in the entire process, according to Sage Oil Vac CEO Aaron Sage.
+Temperature is what makes changing oil more difficult during the winter, and it is temperature that you need to be most attentive to in the entire process, according to Sage Oil Vac CEO Aaron Sage.
 He recommends performing an oil change within minutes of engine shutdown after operating at normal temperatures.